Auto Accident Lawyers

 Auto Accidents are one of the leading causes of death and injury in the United States.
 Every year approximately 30,000 Americans lose their lives in traffic accidents, and more than two million are injured.
 In California alone there were 2,739 persons killed and 229,354 persons injured in auto crashes in 2010.
 That same year Orange and Riverside Counties collectively saw nearly 300 fatal accidents and more than 20,000 accidents resulting in injury.

-Distracted Driving the Main Culprit of Auto Accidents in California
+Distracted Driving the Main Culprit of Auto Accidents

-The Occupational Safety and Health Administration reports that drivers make more than 200 decisions per mile traveled.
+The Occupational Safety and Health Administration (OSHA) reports that drivers make more than 200 decisions per mile traveled.
 Making the correct decision in every instance requires a driver’s full attention.
 Unfortunately, the growing use of handheld digital devices, including iPhones creates more distractions today than ever before.
 A groundbreaking study published by the National Highway Traffic Safety Administration in 2006 found that driver inattention was the leading factor in most crashes.
 According to the research, 80 percent of crashes and 65 percent of near-crashes involve a distracted driver.

-Specific Distracted Driving Behaviors Most Contributed to Car Wrecks
+Specific Driving Behaviors Contribute to Car Wrecks

 - Cell phone use